Info on order levels

 Let us focus on one side of the order for now which is the "sell" side of the order book.
 Given the sample scenarios above, your active orders will show as:

 - market: BTC-USDT - bid_spread: 1 - ask_spread: 1 - order_amount: 0.002 - order_levels: 3 - order_level_amount: 0.002 - order_level_spread: 0.5

 Running a bot with the parameters above, the

 status command shows 3 levels of orders in the BTC-USDT trading pair:

-You might notice that the actual spread in our output is not exactly similar from the parameters we have configured for the percentage.
+You might notice that our output's actual spread is not exactly similar to the parameters we have configured for the percentage.
 This is because of two things:

 - quantization: Hummingbot adjusts order prices to match exchange tick rules and

-- changes in market price after order is placed.
+- changes in market price after an order is placed.